callanhoskins/emoji-gan/README.md

 ## Setup

 We use `conda` to manage our dependencies.
-Create an environment called `squad` with the required dependencies and activate it with.
+Create an environment called `emoji-gan` with the required dependencies and activate it with.
    ```
    conda env create -f environment.yml
    conda activate emoji-gan